antirez/disque-module/README.md

 1. Compile Disque.
 Just type `make`.
 2. Run a Redis Cluster with three nodes or more (all masters), with the Disque module loaded.
+3. Make sure that your Redis Cluster is configured with the following directives: AOF enabled, RDB preamble in the AOF enabled.
-3. Join the cluster with `redis-cli --cluster` as usually.
+4. Join the cluster with `redis-cli --cluster create ...` as usually.

 Your cluster should now be ready.
 You can try to add a job and fetch it back in order to test if everything is working: